Goal setting and making changes

 • Measurable: Make your goal one you can measure.
 Walking for 20 minutes 3 days a week is a goal you can track; a goal of ‘walking more’ is less easy to keep track of.
 Read more about the benefits of walking.(external link)

-• Realistic: Losing a couple of kilos a week sounds great.
-But it’s an impossible goal that will likely leave you discouraged – and more likely to give up on your efforts.
-Choosing realistic goals(external link)(external link) that you can meet will reinforce your efforts and keep you moving forward.
-In this case losing half a kilo a week is more likely.
+• Realistic: Losing a couple of kilos a week sounds great but this goal is unlikely to be achievable and may leave you feeling discouraged and more likely to give up on your efforts.
+Choosing realistic goals(external link) that you can meet will reinforce your efforts and keep you moving forward.
+For example, losing half a kilo a week is more realistic.

 • Trackable/Time-bound: Choosing specific, measurable goals means you can track your progress over time.
 Write your efforts down in a journal or track them on an app so you can see how far you’ve come.
 Time-bound means that you set a goal that's achievable within a set time frame, eg, within 3 months or within a year.

 Sometimes people set too many goals, which can result in not achieving any of them.
 Achieving the first one, however small, will build your confidence then you can set another one.
+Remember to be kind to yourself as new habits take time to become a part of your everyday routine – it can take from few weeks to a few months.

 There are also many goal setting and action planning apps and online tools for you to choose from.

-Example of barriers could be:
+Examples of barriers could be:

-• other people – those who can't understand or support you in working towards your goal, or who get in the way by discouraging you from making changes (eg, drink alcohol or smoke around you if you're trying to cut back, or want you to sit down and watch TV instead of going for a walk if you're trying to exercise more).
+• Other people – those who can't understand or support you in working towards your goal, or who get in the way by discouraging you from making changes (eg, drink alcohol or smoke around you if you're trying to cut back, or want you to sit down and watch TV instead of going for a walk if you're trying to exercise more).

-• external things – lack of money, no transport, childcare needs
+• External things – lack of money, no transport, childcare needs.

 These are just examples of the types of things that could get in the way or discourage you from making changes.